 The investigator will review all of the relevant information, make a determination, and issue a report containing the investigator's findings of fact, conclusions, and corrective action as applicable.
-The investigator will mail a copy of the report to you and the school within 40 calendar days of the date the complaint was filed, unless the investigator has been granted extra time to complete the investigation.
+The investigator will mail a copy of the report to you and the school within 40 calendar days of the date the complaint was filed, unless the investigator has been granted extra time to complete the investigation due to exceptional circumstances or upon mutual request of the complainant and the school in order to extend the time to engage in mediation.